Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 *  **4**: (for MSX Turbo-R only) Boot in R800-ROM mode, assign the largest mapper found as the primary mapper (instead of the internal mapper), and free the 64K allocated for the R800-DRAM mode.
 This is useful for using software that requires a huge amount of mapped RAM and can work only with the primary mapper; note however that there is a big penalty in the system speed.

-*  **CTRL**: Assign only one drive to each Nextor kernel with a device-based driver regardless of the number of devices controlled by the driver.
+*  **5**: Assign only one drive to each Nextor kernel with a device-based driver regardless of the number of devices controlled by the driver.
 This overrides the normal behavior, in which Nextor assigns one drive per device found (see _[3.2.
 Booting Nextor](#32-booting-nextor)_).
-Note that this key will also affect the floppy disk drive, if any (the second drive emulation will be disabled).
+This is just the default behavior, though - drivers can override it they implement [the DRV_CONFIG routine](Nextor%202.1%20Driver%20Development%20Guide.md#448-drv_config-4151h)).

+* **CTRL**: The state of this key is passed to MSX-DOS kernels on initialization.
+Typically this will cause the internal floppy disk drive to disable it second "ghost" drive, allowing to free some extra memory, especially in MSX-DOS 1 mode.

 *  **SHIFT**: Prevent MSX-DOS kernels from booting, but allow Nextor kernels to boot normally.
 This is useful to disable the internal floppy disk drive in order to get some extra TPA memory, especially in MSX-DOS 1 mode.